gabrielhermel/OC_FS_P2/README.md

     cd path/to/project/parent/folder
     ```
     (Replace `path/to/project/parent/folder` with the full path where you want the project saved.)
-- **Clone the repository**
+- Clone the repository

   ```bash
   git clone https://github.com/gabrielhermel/OC_FS_P2.git
   ```

+---

+### Installing Dependencies & Running the App

-- **Navigate into the project root folder** (default folder name matches the repo name)
+- Navigate into the project root folder (default folder name matches the repo name)

   ```bash
   cd OC_FS_P2
   ```
   (If you used a custom folder name while cloning, replace `OC_FS_P2` with that name in the command above.)

----

-### Installing Dependencies & Running the App

-- From the project root (where you should be now in the console/terminal), install dependencies and start the local development server:
+- Install dependencies and start the local development server

   ```bash
   npm install
   npx ng serve
   ```

-- ***If*** `npx ng serve` is not available, install the Angular CLI globally and run again:
+- ***If*** `npx ng serve` is not available, install the Angular CLI globally and run again

   ```bash
   npm install -g @angular/cli